Skip to main content

 • returns one assembled WGSL shader source string

 Unlike the GLSL path, there is no separate vertex/fragment pair in the WGSL assembler API.
-The input source is expected to be one unified WGSL shader that contains the entry points needed by the pipeline.
+The input source is one unified WGSL shader containing the entry points needed by the pipeline.

 See ShaderAssembler for the API details.